-Quartzite is one of nature’s most precious natural stones and has become increasingly popular due to its extremely durable surface, unique patterning, and diverse colors.
-Whether you are using quartzite for your countertops in a high-traffic kitchen or a statement wall application, here are all of your questions answered about this incredible and highly sought after stone.
+Quartzite is easily one of nature’s most versatile stones, and has become increasingly popular due to its durability, unique patterns, and vibrant colors.
+The Aria team is here to answer any questions about this incredibly sought after stone.

-If you cook frequently and want to make sure that your countertops are safe from etching, then you might want to also consider quartzite.
-Quartzite will not etch from acids found in household items such as vinegar and lemon juice.
-However, both quartzite and granite will react to hydrofluoric acid, which is found in some rust removers.
-Thankfully, hydrofluoric acid is not a common ingredient in household products.
+If you cook frequently and want to make sure that your countertops are safe from etching then you might want to consider quartzite.
+It will not etch from acids found in household items such as vinegar and lemon juice.
+However, both quartzite and granite react to hydrofluoric acid, which is found in some heavy-duty rust removers.
+Thankfully, hydrofluoric acid is not a common ingredient in household (or kitchen) products.

-According to the Marble Institute of America, there are many products on the market that are labeled as “soft quartzite”, “calcitic quartzite”, and “dolomitic quartzite”.
+According to the Marble Institute of America, there are many products on the market that are labeled as “soft quartzite,” “calcitic quartzite,” and “dolomitic quartzite.”
 Note that these products share only some of the same properties as quartzite.
-With marble, calcite, and dolomite all rated around a 3 on the Moh’s hardness scale and quartzite rated at 7, these varying labels are typically trying to convey that they fall somewhere between a 3 and a 7 on the Moh’s hardness scale.
-Meaning, they are harder than a marble, calcite, or dolomite, but softer than a quartzite.
+With marble, calcite, and dolomite all rated around a 3 on the Moh’s Hardness Scale and quartzite rated at 7, these varying labels are typically trying to convey that they fall somewhere between a 3 and a 7 on the Moh’s Hardness Scale.
+Meaning, they are harder than marble, calcite, or dolomite, but softer than a quartzite.

-It is important to be aware of the difference as marble, calcite, and dolomite are softer and therefore more susceptible to scratching, etching, and staining than a true quartzite.
-Of course, these effects can be lessened by using a sealer, but it is helpful to know beforehand to avoid any misunderstandings.
+It is important to be aware of the difference, as marble, calcite, and dolomite are soft and therefore more susceptible to scratching, etching, and staining than a true quartzite.
+Of course, these effects can be lessened by using a sealer, but it is helpful to know beforehand to avoid any misconception of your stone.

-As mentioned above, household kitchen acids such as lemon juice and vinegar will not etch quartzite.
-One way to test if you have a true quartzite is to put lemon juice or vinegar on your stone and let it sit.
+Easy!
+Household kitchen acids, such as lemon juice and vinegar, will not etch a true quartzite.
+One way to test is to simply pour some lemon juice or vinegar on your stone and let it sit.
 Wait for 15 minutes and then wipe up your test area and look for an etch.
 Depending on the coloring of the stone, etching may look more dark, light, or dull than before.
-If any etching occurs then it is not a true quartzite.
-For this test, sometimes it helps to take before and after pictures to best compare the results.
+If any etching occurs, then it is not true quartzite.
+For this test, sometimes it helps to take before and after pictures to best compare the results!